New Patient Registration

 NHS Scotland is made up of various organisations such as NHS Health Boards, GP practices, the Scottish Ambulance Service or NHS National Services Scotland (the common name of the Common Services Agency for the Scottish Health Service).
 These organisations are individually responsible for your personal health information.
 In terms of data protection and privacy laws, they are known as ‘data controllers’.

-Find out more about NHS Scotland in the link provided above.
+Find out more about NHS Scotland.